eProsima/aml-ip-prototype/README.md

 ## Internal

-TODO: this is an internal informative part for version controlling
+TODO: this is an internal informative part for version controlling.
+Eliminate before public repository

 ### Design decisions

 #### Executables

 The project have two executables:
 Both executables will count with a Fast-DDS participant and a mock that creates random data along the execution.

 1. engine_participant
     1. It has a DataWriter in topic `_aml_ip_topic_dloutput` with type `AML_IP_Relation`
         1. It generates random data with a frecuency of `f`
+    1. executable:
+        1. path: `${WORKSPACE_PATH}/install/amlip`
+        1. name: `AML_IP_Engine`

 1. dl_participant
     1. It has a DataReader in topic `_aml_ip_topic_dloutput` with type `AML_IP_Relation`